BlaqueDevs/se-assignment-day-4-software-project-management-ronaldMusau/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18798059&assignment_repo_type=AssignmentRepo)
 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
+    Importance of timely delivery:
+     1.Avoids cost overruns and resource wastage
+     2.Maintains client and stakeholder trust
+     3.Ensures market competitiveness, preventing delays in product launch 4.Reduces risks of scope creep and missed opportunities

+    How project managers ensure deadlines are met:
+     1.Clear project scope: Define deliverables, timelines, and milestones 2.Effective planning: Use methodologies like Agile or Waterfall for structured progress 3.Resource allocation: Assign appropriate personnel and tools 4.Regular progress tracking: Use Gantt charts, Kanban boards, or burndown charts 5.Risk management: Identify and mitigate risks early 6.Effective communication: Ensure all team members are aligned on goals and responsibilities

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?